 5. “Downtown Lewis Center.”
 If you’ve had enough of nature trails, parks and ponds, here’s something completely different.
 From the back of Glen Oak Park (#4 above), this time take the trails heading to the right.
 Follow along a lovely bike trail that includes several boardwalk areas with water alongside, then continues alongside several fields and the train tracks.

 Keep following the bike path and you’ll eventually turn left to cross over the train tracks and head down into the original Lewis Center village that some call “downtown Lewis Center.”
 We love cruising up and down these quaint streets; be sure to watch for the black squirrels that make their home in the tall, old trees here.

-To cruise back to the Shores a shorter way, without going all the way back to Glen Oak, simply take the same return path but when you get to a sharp left turn in the path, take that instead of continuing on straight.
-That left path brings you right into the Villages of Alum Creek neighborhood, where you can GPS or intuit your way to Parklawn and across South Old State to the Shores.
+To cruise back to the Shores a shorter way, without going all the way back to Glen Oak, simply take the same return bike path but when you get to a sharp left turn in the path, take that instead of continuing straight.
+That left-side path brings you right into the Villages of Alum Creek neighborhood, where you can GPS or intuit your way over to Parklawn and back across South Old State to the Shores.

 So, there you have it!
 Five or more spectacular bike rides all throughout the Lewis Center area near South Old State and Lewis Center Road.
 Have you ridden any of these, and do you know of other bike paths and trails in our area?
 Feel free to drop me a note in the comments below or over on Facebook – I’d love more ideas and inspiration to continue getting out on our bikes this summer!